lognog2/Matchup-League/README.md

 - Implemented a UI interface using JavaFX
 - Ability to 'test' matchups before choosing a card
 - Disabled autogen feature
-- Performance and structural enhancements
+- Performance and structural improvements
 - More in-depth changelog coming soon

 Coming soon in 1.1.1: